-Voices from all sides trace deep roots and wounds in 'Vietnam War'
+Voices from all sides trace deep roots of conflict in 'Vietnam War'

 HARI SREENIVASAN: Let's turn our attention again to "The Vietnam War," Ken Burns and Lynn Novick's latest landmark documentary.

 The 18-hour film begins on Sunday night.

 Judy Woodruff sat down with the co-directors to discuss how history shows the war was actually a long time in the making.